KevinKeWang/tiny_rack/README.md

 * The +12V and -12V output ripple is less than 100mV under all load conditions.
 * Exposed M3 screw terminals for direct connection to the test power supply.
 Clamps can be directly.

+**While this project puts the case and circuit together, they are both independently.
+This +/-12V 1500mA power supply is usually enough even in a 9U84hp case.**

 ## Type of rack
 | Rack                | Min depth          | Max depth         | Description                         |
 |---------------------|--------------------|-------------------|-------------------------------------|